Skip to main content

 Current Exhibits

-Works of art created by Suffolk County Community College art faculty and staff members will be on exhibit from February 1 through March 2 at the campus’ Lyceum Gallery in Riverhead.
+Works of art created by Suffolk County Community College art faculty and staff members were on exhibit from February 1 through March 2 at the campus’ Lyceum Gallery in Riverhead.
 An artists’ reception open to the public will be held on Thursday, February 8, from 4 – 6 p.m.
 Light refreshments will be served.

 • Chris Bor, Agent Orange 2, acrylic on canvas, 16 x 14